What is System Integration? Types, Components and Examples

 Components of System Integration

-System integration involves various components working together seamlessly to achieve a unified and full view of an organisation's different systems.
+There are different approaches to system integration, but a common thread is ensuring all the connected systems work together smoothly to achieve the desired outcome.
+This process involves various components working together seamlessly to achieve a unified view of an organisation's different systems.

 The key components of system integration include: